Toolkit Oil Paint Mixing Guide

 When not handled properly, mediums and solvents that are used for oil paints can be extremely harmful to your health and the environment.
 Breathing in the vapours that the solvents give off can cause irritation to the eyes and the respiratory tract, prolonged skin contact and exposure can cause skin problems and may also be absorbed through the skin and enter the blood circulation causing various serious long term effects to your health.
 Because of the health hazards associated with them, I strongly recommend that you use solvent-free mediums or non-toxic and eco-friendly alternatives.
 We’re lucky to have a lot of great options to choose from nowadays, but some of the better alternatives are Citrus Oil Thinners like, Turpenoid Natural, and Bristle Magic, as they also double as brush cleaners that you can use to clean and recondition your brushes.

 Though it seems like there’s so many things to consider, don’t worry and just keep on going, it will be second nature to you before you know it.
-The more often you do it, the easier it gets.
-Now it’s time for you to make use of these basic tips for oils that will help you start your oil colour mixing and oil painting journey!
-Just keep on exploring and experimenting to create and discover the colour mixes that will work best for your style and your work.
+The sooner you start mixing oil paints, the easier it gets.
+Now it’s time for you to make use of these basic tips for oils that will help you start your oil color mixing and oil painting journey!
+Just keep on exploring and experimenting to create and discover the color mixes that will work best for your style and your work.
 And most importantly, don’t forget to have fun with it!

-What colours are consistently used in your own mixing palette?
-Do you also like keeping a colour mixing journal?
-Check out our previous article – Creating Fabulous Colours With Oils for a deep dive into colour mixing, colour temperature, and colour harmony!
+What colors are consistently used in your own mixing palette?
+Do you also like keeping a color mixing journal?
+Check out our previous article – Creating Fabulous Colors With Oils for a deep dive into color mixing, color temperature, and color harmony!
 Now back to my other questions – What solvents and diluents do you usually prefer to use?
-How many brushes do you usually end up using in a painting session?
+How many oil paint brushes do you usually end up using in a painting session?
 What future content would you like to see from us?
 Let us know what you think, we’d love to hear back from you.
 Feel free to leave a comment, and we’ll be happy to answer any queries you have.

 — MEET THE AUTHOR—